JesseStorms/JesseStorms/README.md

-### 🐒 monke

-I make stupid things that probably work badly, for fun.

-I'm currently learning JavaScript, Java and Python.
+### wow it's me
+Student Applied Informatics at UCLeuvenLimburg and currently making stuff that works simultaneously terrible and amazing.

 <!--
 **JesseStorms/JesseStorms** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.